wetterkrank/codepoint-pokemons/README.md

 - New thing learned: `Promise.all` with an array of promises passed as an argument, returns an array as well.
 - To return an object from an arrow function, put it in parentheses: `types.map(one => ({ key: one.slot, name: one.type.name }))` (otherwise it's parsed as a block statement).
 - To JSON.stringify a Set, convert it into Array first.

+## What could be improved?
+- Add some delay indication on search and page changes
+- Use an existing API wrapper with caching, like pokeapi-js-wrapper
+- Better layout for mobile; now it's just fixed W/H
+- Use CSS reset
+- Better keyboard support (focusable moves and fav buttons)
+- Routes (meaningful URLs)
+- Test coverage